ZaidMujahid/ZaidMujahid/README.md

 - 👋 Hi, I’m @ZaidMujahid
 - 👀 I’m interested in Web development and Ethical Hacking
-- 🌱 I’m currently in B.E IT second year
+- 🌱 I’m currently in B.E IT third year